The SGA Beat - March 20th

 he/him

-MA student in Global Communications at AUP, communications and marketing director for the Peacock board, and co-host of the Stay With Me Here podcast.
+MA student in Global Communications at AUP, managing editor for the Peacock board, and co-host of the Stay With Me Here podcast.